Thread Local Storage: Thread-Relative Static Fields and Data Slots

-You can use managed thread local storage (TLS) to store data that is unique to a thread and application domain.
-The .NET Framework provides two ways to use managed TLS: thread-relative static fields and data slots.
+You can use managed thread local storage (TLS) to store data that's unique to a thread and application domain. .NET provides two ways to use managed TLS: thread-relative static fields and data slots.

 Use thread-relative static fields (thread-relative